May 18, 2020

 Unfortunately, these benefits tend to be outweighed by the various drawbacks of building mesh networks using a WiFi standard.
 Most notably, WiFi requires constant energy to connect to a server, so devices that aren’t plugged in to an electrical socket will be forced to rely on strong batteries.

 Additionally, WiFi routers are easily bogged down by too many devices connecting to them.
 This forces end users to perennially invest in updated routers if they want to maintain fast operating speeds as they add devices to their mesh networks.
 Needless to say, this can become very expensive very quickly.
-What’s more, costs in WiFi ecosystems may climb even higher when end users purchase individual devices at scale — a WiFi light bulb may offer the same functionality as a BLE bulb, but will likely carry a considerably higher price tag.
+What’s more, costs in WiFi ecosystems may climb even higher when end users purchase individual devices at scale — a WiFi light bulb may offer the same functionality as a Bluetooth LE bulb, but will likely carry a considerably higher price tag.

 At the end of the day, there’s no “right” choice when deciding which standard you should use to build a mesh network.
 Your decision will depend on how the benefits and drawbacks of each mesh networking standard align with the particulars of your unique circumstances.
 As mainstream adoption of smart home technologies continues to grow, it will be essential for tech experts to understand the nuances of the standards outlined above — and the many other mesh networking standards extant and speculative that will come to define the future of networking.

-Telink’s compact, multimode SoCs support multiple protocols — including Zigbee and BLE — improving interoperability while reducing lock-in risk.
+Telink’s compact, multimode SoCs support multiple protocols — including Zigbee and Bluetooth LE — improving interoperability while reducing lock-in risk.
 They also cost less than many single-protocol chips, making them a perfect option for manufacturers of smart home devices looking to minimize costs while giving consumers the secure, reliable, scalable connectivity they demand.